zingbretsen/diplomacy/README.md

 ### Getting started

 Copy the example settings file:
-`cp project/settings.example.py project/settings.py` and change the
+`cp project/settings/local.example.py project/settings.local.py` and change the
-`settings.py` file as necessary for local development:
+`local.py` file as necessary for local development:

  * To make the project work without using Docker, uncomment the sections labelled `# NOTE non Docker setup` and comment out the corresponding sections (which are not commented out by default).

+### Running the tests

+There local settings disable authentication on the service by default.
+This causes tests which rely on authentication to fail.
+Use the test settings when running the test suite:

+`./manage.py test --settings=project.settings.test`

 ### Loading fixtures for dev